 Curricular Requirements

-Plan I - Thesis track (On-campus, everyone follows).
-The research track allows you to study and think critically about journalism from a variety of scholarly approaches.
+The thesis option is a research / academic track that allows you to study and think critically about journalism from a variety of scholarly approaches.
 You will explore news and its role in society and its effects on audiences, factors that shape decisions, the history of journalism and the legal and ethical implications of journalism.
-This two-year option is highly customizable and allows for 12 hours of elective credit that can be taken across disciplines.
+This two-year option is highly customizable and allows for 12 hours of elective credit that can be taken across disciplines (available to main campus students only).

 ---|---|---|